claygod/transaction/README.md

 ## ToDo

+- [x] Draw a sequence diagram
-- Example of using a library as a server
+- [ ] Example of using a library as a server

 ## Bench